WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 In the frontend directory, run the command: npm run dev

-If "dev" is missing when running "npm run dev", in the frontend directory, run command: npm i react-scripts
+If an error message stating that "dev" is missing after using command "npm run dev", in the frontend directory, run command: npm i react-scripts

 Then use command: npm start